top of page

 Uttanasana (Standing Forward Fold).
 Photo © Copyright by Laura Brown Photography.

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my books when you register for the Nourish Note newsletter.

 Practice It: Uttanasana (Standing Forward Fold)

-• Stand with feet hip-distance apart and your arms at your sides.
+• Stand with your feet hip-distance apart and arms at your sides.

 • Keep the crown of your head facing down.